soniabrami/toddmotto.github.io/_posts/2015-12-14-resolve-promises-in-angular-routes.md

 }
 {% endhighlight %}

-It's easy to lose sight on what `messages` means whilst inspecting this file (a made-up `InboxCtrl.js`), as well as the overhead of having to go back to the pseudo `router.js` file, and scrolling through all our routes and resolve logic that continues to grow.
+It's easy to lose sight on what `messages` means whilst inspecting this file (a made-up `InboxCtrl.js`), as well as the overhead of having to go back to the pseudo `router.js` file, and scrolling through all our routes and resolve logic that continues to grow to make any changes.

 The solution?
 Add a `.resolve` property to each Controller, full file example: